 There is adequate privacy for you.

 For a Lomi Lomi massage (which uses a lot of massage oil), surfaces beneath the table will not be damaged by stray oil.
-(We do carry a sheet for that purpose.)
+(A sheet is provided for that purpose.)

-For clinic appointments, or ones in our home, no setup will be required, but you will still need to fill out the Case History consultation form, if it is to be your first treatment with us.
+On arrival, you will need to fill out the Case History consultation form, if it is to be your first treatment with us.
 Also, please think about whether you need to use the toilet before we start the treatment.

 You can pay for treatment now or at the end of the session.
 Sometimes, it is easier to get this out of the way at the beginning.

 The first part of all treatments is the consultation.
 It is an essential element regardless of how many treatments you have had before, with us or with anyone else.
 For a first treatment with us, the consultation may last as long as 10 or 15 minutes, and will be based upon your completed Case History form.
 For later treatments, the consultation is typically much briefer, comprising a short discussion about anything about your health that has changed since the last appointment, or any other change in requirements.

 The purpose of the consultation is to ensure that we have a common understanding as to your current state of health, medical history, issues to be addressed in the massage, type of massage to be given, and any contraindications we need to be aware of that need to be accounted for in the treatment plan.
 Please note that some contraindications can completely preclude certain massage treatments.